esuryadi/conjoined-tree/README.md

 ## Conjoined Tree Data Structure

-The Conjoined Tree data structure is a graph data structure that has multiple roots and branches but share the same leaves among the root and branches.
-The Conjoined Tree is designed to represent shareable/intersect matrix data between multi different axis, e.g. a pivot table.
-The main benefit of a Conjoined Tree data structure is it allows structure modification such as adding, inserting, deleting, sorting, filtering, swapping on either rows or columns in the pivot table.
-The other benefit of Conjoined Tree is it allows items order change (re-ordering) without the need to reorder items along its axis.
-For example when you sort one of column values within a pivot table, the other values along the axis will automatically follow without any extra effort to re-arrange them.
+The Conjoined Twin Tree (Conjoined Twin Tree) is a graph data structure that comprises two distinct roots and branches, yet shares the same leaves.
+This data structure is specifically designed to represent shareable or intersecting matrix data between the two axes, akin to a pivot table.
+The primary advantage of the Conjoined Twin Tree data structure lies in its ability to facilitate structure modifications, such as adding, inserting, deleting, sorting, filtering, and swapping elements on either rows or columns within the pivot table.
+Furthermore, the Conjoined Twin Tree enables the reordering of items without the necessity of reordering them along its axis.
+For instance, when sorting one of the column values within a pivot table, the corresponding values along the axis will automatically follow suit, eliminating the need for manual rearrangement.

 Documentation Concept: https://edsuryadi.atlassian.net/wiki/external/NzM1Mjk1NDUwOWU4NGIwZDg5MGQxYWMzMTdhN2M4YWM